 Museum of Mining and Industry - MUMI

-The wealth of the Asturian subsoil has determined the development, social conflicts, the economy and the political tendencies of all ...
+The wealth of the Asturian subsoil has determined development, social conflicts, the economy and…

 Samuño Valley Ecomuseum

-Being a miner for a while, putting yourself in their shoes (saving the distances), discovering the smell of a real mine, its…
+Be a miner for a while, put yourself in their shoes (saving distances), discover the smell of a real mine, its…

 Iron and Steel Museum - MUSI

-The Iron and Steel Museum aims to combine culture, industry, leisure and history, as a new model of interest and…
+The Iron and Steel Museum aims to unite culture, industry, leisure and history, like a new model of…

 Industrial towns Asturias

 In the city of Gijon There is a little-known venue, even for Asturians, which is a discovery, not only because of its location inside a block patio but also because of its recent refurbishment and enhancement to preserve the essence of its past.
 Is about Celestino Solar Citadel, an industrial town that grew due to the massive transfer of peasant workers in search of work to the city.
 We can immerse ourselves in their daily life by visiting their humble houses and their surroundings in the common areas within the closed perimeter, away from the eyes of the rest of the city.